By Daniel Goulding

 I believe CSL is best of breed in the healthcare sector.

-On our numbers for 2009, CSL is trading on 16 times earnings - a multiple I consider undemanding for a global franchise with a strong track record, excellent growth profile and defensive attributes.
+On our prospective numbers for 2011, CSL is trading on 14 times earnings - a multiple I consider undemanding for a global franchise with a strong track record of creating wealth.